SiouxsieW/SiouxsieResbazSite2023/content/authors/admin/_index.md

     url: https://www.auckland.ac.nz/en.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Award-winning microbiologist and science communicator passionate about infectious diseases, bioluminescence, and LEGO.

 # Interests to show in About widget
 interests: